SonyResearch/SemSim/README.md

 ```

 # Acknowledgement
-We express gratitudes to the great work [ATSPrivacy](https://github.com/gaow0007/ATSPrivacy), [Inverting Gradients](https://github.com/JonasGeiping/invertinggradients) and [DLG](https://github.com/mit-han-lab/dlg) as we benefit a lot from both their papers and codes.
+We express gratitude to the great work [ATSPrivacy](https://github.com/gaow0007/ATSPrivacy), [Inverting Gradients](https://github.com/JonasGeiping/invertinggradients) and [DLG](https://github.com/mit-han-lab/dlg) as we benefit a lot from both their papers and codes.

 # License
 This repository is released under the MIT license.